Have you always dreamed of Christmas in New York? Here are 11 of the best festive things to do in New York City during the Christmas holiday season.

 A holiday lights tour is the perfect way to get you in the spirit of the season in New York.
 One of the city’s most popular tours is the Dyker Heights Christmas Lights Bus Tour offered by A Slice of Brooklyn Bus Tours which visits the Dyker Heights neighbourhood of Brooklyn to see the extravagant light displays.

-6. See the Christmas Spectacular Starring the Radio City Rockettes
+6. Attend a Performance of the Christmas Spectacular Starring the Radio City Rockettes

-More than 10 years ago, we saw a touring version of the Radio City Rockettes’ Christmas Spectacular in Toronto and from that moment I wanted to see the show in New York.
-I finally had the opportunity when we visited New York City between Christmas and New Year’s last year and attended one of the performances at Radio City Music Hall – on my birthday which was the best present!
+When my daughters were young, we saw a touring version of the Radio City Rockettes’ Christmas Spectacular in Toronto and from that moment I wanted to see the show in New York.
+I finally had the opportunity when we visited New York City between Christmas and New Year’s a couple of years ago and attended one of the performances at Radio City Music Hall – on my birthday which was the best present!

 The iconic Radio City Rockettes are a world-famous precision dance company that was originally formed almost a century ago.
 The high-kicking Rockettes have been starring in the Radio City Music Hall’s Christmas show since it was first staged in 1933.
 The show is a beloved holiday tradition popular with both visitors to the city as well as New Yorkers and is attended by over 1 million people annually.